alicegodden/fishpi/README.md

 ```
 # Using FishPi with PyCharm IDE

-Make sure you download all files here https://github.com/alicegodden/fishpi/tree/main/files into your working directory in Pycharm, plus make sure you have the relevant fasta files from Zenodo linked above.
+Make sure you download all files here https://github.com/alicegodden/fishpi/tree/main/files into your working directory in Pycharm, also make sure you have downloaded all the TE sequence fasta files from Zenodo linked above.

 # How to Use FishPi: